-In the Connector List of the Element Lists dialog, the Name, Type, Kinetic Script, Kinetic Value, Firing Style, Firing Script and Visible properties are displayed (Figure 57).
+In the Connector List of the Element Lists frame, the Name, Type, From, To, Firing Style, Firing Script and Visible properties are displayed (Figure 57).

-When a single connector is selected in a canvas, the Element Settings dialog displays its properties on two sheets, the Connector sheet and the Figure Sheet (Figure 58).
+When a single connector is selected in a canvas, the Element Settings frame displays its properties (Figure 58).

-The major properties that you can edit in the Connector Sheet are Type, Connector Firing Style, Firing Threshold and Firing Rule.
-A connector can be of the process, inhibitory or association type.
+The major properties that you can edit are CSO Class, Connector Firing Style, Firing Threshold and Firing Rule.
+The CSO Class defines the connector type, which can have the values process, inhibitory or association.
 The Connector Firing Style option defines how the condition for activating the connector is calculated.
-(It should not be mistaken with the process Firing Style parameter.)
+(It should not be mistaken with the Process Firing Style parameter.)
 The Connector Firing Style can take the Threshold, Rule or No Check value.
 In the Threshold style, the value of the Firing Threshold determines if the connector is enabled; if the current value of the source entity is larger than the threshold then the connector is enabled.
 In case the Connector Firing Style is set to Rule, the behavior of the connector is defined by a boolean expression (script) in the Firing Rule field.
 No Check option always enables the connector.

-5.4.4 Biological Properties Tab
+5.4.4 Biological Properties Frame